No. 7 Penn State, Illinois unsure of QBs ahead of matchup - WHIZ News

 CAPABLE TARGET

 Illinois’ do-it-all man Isaiah Williams was the quarterback when these two teams met a year ago.
-He’s switched to wide receiver since where he’s fourth in the Big Ten with 32 catches.
+He has since switched to wide receiver, where he’s fourth in the Big Ten with 32 catches.

 Williams has been more involved, even if just slightly, in the running game lately.
 Four of his six carries on the season have come in the last three weeks, though he’s got just 15 yards on the ground and just one touchdown overall.